Ronald Feldman: Biography

 Ira Ronald Feldman was born in the Bronx to Irving and Judith (Solon) Feldman on April 25, 1938.
 His father Irving was the President of Zelart Drug Company and served as President of Toiletry Merchandisers of America.
 Ronald grew up on Long Island in Long Beach.
 He graduated from Syracuse University with a B.A. degree and later from New York University Law School with a law degree.

 In 1963 he married Frayda Futterman.
 Futterman grew up in Larchmont, New York and worked at the McCall corporation.

 After law school Feldman worked for the corporate-law firm of Hefland, Lesser & Moriber and made partner there.
 Feldman did not enjoy being a corporate lawyer and with his wife's help opened Ronald Feldman Fine Arts in November 1971.

 After running the Gallery for most of his life, he retired in 2019.
-He passed away on December 20, 2022 in Chappaqua, N.Y. at the age of 84 after struggling with Alzheimer’s disease.
+He died on December 20, 2022 in Chappaqua, N.Y. at the age of 84 after struggling with Alzheimer’s disease.